Scholarship of Teaching

 systematically reflect on teaching practices, identify ‘burning’ questions, consult scholarly literature, make evidence-informed changes to teaching practice, and observe the effects on students’ learning.

-mobilize the findings of scholarly inquiries on teaching and learning with people and/or groups who could benefit from this knowledge (e.g., locally, provincially, and nationally, through symposia, conferences, journals, etc.)
+Mobilize the findings of scholarly inquiries on teaching and learning with people and/or groups who could benefit from this knowledge (e.g., locally, provincially, and nationally, through symposia, conferences, journals, etc.)

 What are the Five Principles of SoTL?